edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 We want to make the schema as simple as possible and store only the relevant data.
 We need to store the section content and embeddings.
 We will also save each section's relative path, and the number of tokens.
-We will need this number later when calculating how many similar sections fit inside the prompt context.
+We will need this number later when calculating how many related sections fit inside the prompt context while staying under the model's token limit.

 .. note::

-    In this tutorial we will recreate all embeddings every time we run the embeddings generation script, and we will wipe data and re-save everything in the database.
+    In this tutorial we will recreate all embeddings every time we run the embeddings generation script, wiping all data and saving new ``Section`` objects for all of the documentation.
+This might be a reasonable approach if you don't have much documentation, but if you have a lot of documentation, you may want a more sophisticated approach that operates on only documentation sections which have changed.

-    In order to easily determine which files of the documentation has changed when you run the script you should also save the content checksum in the database.
-Next time you run it you compare the section's checksum with it's checksum from the database and only if the checksums are different you re-generate the embeddings and update the database.
+    You can achieve this by saving a content checksum as part of your ``Section`` objects.
+The next time you run generation, compare the section's current checksum with the one you stored in the database.
+You don't need to generate embeddings and update the database for a given section unless the two checksums are different indicating something has changed.

 Open the empty schema file that was generated when you initialized the EdgeDB project (located at ``dbschema/default.esdl`` from the project directory) and